McLarenCollege/foundations_public/expression-trace-foo-bar.md

-Create an expression trace for the second and third line and evaluate the output.
+Create an expression trace for the third line and evaluate the output.

 ```js
 let a = [{ foo: 'x', bar: 'y', k: 0 }, 'oo', [0, 2]]